learn-co-students/code-challenge-onl01-seng-pt-030220-module-2-code-challenge---superheroines-1595274862/README.md

-# Rails Code Challenge - SuperVILLIANS
+# Rails Code Challenge - Superheroes

 For this assessment, you'll be working with a heroines and powers domain.